MoSal/exhale/README.md

 in the scalefactor based MDCT processing path, except for predictive joint stereo, which is still being integrated.
-Its objective is high quality mono, stereo, and multichannel coding at medium and high bit rates, so the parametric USAC coding tools (ACELP, TCX, Enhanced SBR and MPEG Surround with Unified Stereo coding) won't be integrated.
+Its objective is high quality mono, stereo, and multichannel coding at medium and high bit rates, so the lower-rate USAC coding tools (ACELP, TCX, Enhanced SBR and MPEG Surround with Unified Stereo coding) won't be integrated.

 ____________________________________________________________________